MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-remote-access.md

 1. To verify explicitly, configure [Microsoft Entra ID Private Access](../global-secure-access/concept-private-access.md) to access the corporate network on a per-application basis.
 Use the unified set of access controls provided by Conditional Access and [Microsoft Entra Identity Protection](../id-protection/overview-identity-protection.md) to grant access to the corporate network based on identity, endpoint, and risk signal that they use with Microsoft 365 and other cloud applications.
 1. To enforce least privilege, use [Microsoft Entra ID Governance](../id-governance/identity-governance-overview.md) to create access packages to include per-app network access alongside the applications that require it.
 This approach grants corporate network access to employees aligned with their job functions across their joiner/mover/leaver lifecycle.

 As part of this transformation, SecOps teams achieve richer and more cohesive security analytics to better identify security threats.
-The benefits of using these solutions together include the following:
+These are the benefits of using the solutions together:

 - **Enhanced security and visibility.** Enforce granular and adaptive access policies based on identity and context of users and devices as well as application and data sensitivity and location.
 Use enriched logs and analytics to gain insights into network and security posture to detect and more quickly respond to threats.
 - **Least privilege access to on premises applications.** Reduce access to corporate network only to what the applications require.
 Assign and govern access aligned with job function evolves through joiners/movers/leavers cycle.
 This approach reduces the risk of lateral movement attack vectors.